Paid Community Pricing: The Churn Math You Need

 $5 x 0.15 x 4.5 = $3.38 per visitor

 That is a 2.8x difference in lifetime revenue per visitor.
-The cheaper price gives you more members but dramatically less money.
+The cheaper price gives you more members but dramatically less money over time.

 Flat Rate vs Tiered Pricing: Which Model Retains Members?

 Start with a single flat rate unless you have over 500 active members.
-Tiered pricing sounds smart in theory — basic, premium, VIP — but for communities under 500 members, it splits your audience, complicates your offer, and drops conversion rates by introducing decision friction.
-Payhip’s membership pricing guide confirms that the most important metric in membership pricing is the relationship between customer acquisition cost and lifetime value, not the number of tiers.
+Tiered pricing sounds smart, but for communities under 500 it splits your audience and drops conversions by introducing decision friction.
+Payhip’s membership pricing guide confirms the key metric is customer acquisition cost versus lifetime value — not how many tiers you offer.

 Here is when each model works: